 On 14 February 2018, the EITI Board agreed recommendations for EITI constituencies to develop their guidelines.
-The Board's recommendations are annexed to this paper and are available online.
-To support constituencies in developing their guidelines, the EITI International Secretariat has produced the following checklist.
-For the purpose of this document, the term "constituency" is understood to mean the three constituencies identified in Article 5.2 of the EITI Articles of Association (countries, companies and civil society) as well as any sub-groups in which the constituencies divide themselves in accordance with the sub-divisions specified under Article 5.2 (e.g., implementing and supporting countries or companies and institutional investors) or through generalised practice (e.g., oil and gas and mining companies, etc.).
+The Board's recommendations are provided below in the checklist.
+For the purpose of this document, the term "constituency" is understood to mean the three constituencies identified in Article 5.2 of the EITI Articles of Association (countries, companies and civil society) as well as any sub-groups in which the constituencies divide themselves in accordance with the sub-divisions specified under Article 5.2 (e.g. implementing and supporting countries or companies, commodity traders and institutional investors) or through generalised practice (e.g. oil and gas and mining companies, etc.).

-1 Membership of the EITI Association
+1. Membership of the EITI Association

 - Has the constituency agreed rules governing the appointment of Members of the EITI Association?
 (Article 5.3) - Are the rules governing the appointment of membership in accordance with the limitations spelled out in Article 5.3 of the EITI Articles of Association? - Is the process open and transparent?
-Is information on the process available on the EITI website, including a contact person for any stakeholder wishing to be involved, in accordance with the principles agreed by the Board in 2013? - In accordance with the same principles and recommendation 5 in Board decision 2018-17/BM-39/BP-39-6, is the process inclusive?
+Is information on the process available on the EITI website, including a contact person for any stakeholder wishing to be involved, in accordance with the principles agreed by the Board in 2013?

+In accordance with the same principles and recommendation 5 in Board decision 2018-17/BM-39/BP-39-6, is the process inclusive?

-Background: Article 5.1 of the EITI Articles of Association states that "A Member of the EITI Association is a personal representative of a country (meaning state), a company, organisation or legal entity that is appointed by a Constituency as set out in Articles 5.2 and 5.3".
+Article 5.1 of the EITI Articles of Association states that "A Member of the EITI Association is a personal representative of a country (meaning state), a company, organisation or legal entity that is appointed by a Constituency as set out in Articles 5.2 and 5.3".
 Article 5.2 states that "The Members are organised in three Constituencies, which are i) the Constituency of Countries, which comprise: a) Implementing countries...b) Supporting countries; ii) The Constituency of Companies, which comprise: a) Companies in the extractive sector... and Institutional Investors...; iii) The Constituency of Civil Society Organisations...".
 Article 5.3 states that "Each Constituency decides on its rules governing appointments of Members of the EITI Association.
 The Membership shall be limited to the following: i) From the constituency of countries, up to one representative from each Implementing Country and each Supporting Country (or their unions); ii) From the Constituency of Companies, up to one representative from each company and associations representing them, and a maximum of five representatives from Institutional Investors; iii) From the Constituency of Civil Society Organisations, up to one representative from each CSO".

-3 Nomination of Board members
+2. Nomination of Board members

 - The EITI Board is elected by the Members' Meeting on nomination from the constituencies (Article 8.1(ii)).
-Has the constituency agreed rules for the nomination of Board members for election by the EITI Members' Meeting? - In accordance with the principles agreed by the Board in 2013, - Is the process open, transparent and inclusive? - Does the process seek to ensure that both genders are adequately represented?
+Has the constituency agreed rules for the nomination of Board members for election by the EITI Members' Meeting? - In accordance with the principles agreed by the Board in 2013, - o Is the process open, transparent and inclusive? - Does the process seek to ensure that gender diversity is adequately represented? - Does the process ensure that constituencies are represented on the Board at sufficiently senior level?